EXETER LANDSCAPES ⋅ GARDEN DESIGN

 We are incredibly pleased with our landscaping.
 Mark understood our requirements from the start and their enthusiasm and attention to detail were reflected in the result.

 Rendered wall ⋅ Box hedging & Alliums ⋅ Exeter landscapes

 The team transformed our overgrown bramble patch.
-Into a contemporary designed, low maintenance, family garden.
+Into a contemporary-designed, low-maintenance, family garden.
 They battled the elements during the summer.
 Which went from a hosepipe ban to torrential rain in a matter of weeks.
 Our garden was still completed early.
 A week before our son’s 1st birthday party was to be held in it.
 As we hoped.
 We are incredibly happy with all the work.
-They have created a space which we enjoy entertaining and relaxing.
+They have created a space in which we enjoy entertaining and relaxing.